Achuyat-Joy/Achuyat-Joy/README.md

 ### I am a front-end developer currently learning the hacks to make it more efficient.
 Love to solve problems to look it cool on screen.
 Looking for an internship or any front-end project to work on.
 <br>
-I am good with <strong>html, css, javascript, sass, boostrap, jQuery</strong> or any given required task.
+I am good with <strong>html, css, javascript, react, sass, boostrap, jQuery</strong> or any given required task.
 <br>
 Reasons to believe:
 <br>